gibbok/jjj/README.md

 - Visit the [release page](https://github.com/gibbok/jjj/releases) to download the binaries
 - Change the permission of the downloaded file using `chmod +x ./jjj`

-*Notes: on macOS please follow this instruction [Open a Mac app from an unidentified developer](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac).*
+*Notes: on macOS please follow this instructions [Open a Mac app from an unidentified developer](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac).*

 ## Key binding